 Renting a car seat, or taking ours with us on the stroller and figuring out how to secure it in the car without the base.
 I was worried about the quality I might get.
 But even the freebie from Alaska Airlines, while basic, had much the same features as our own.

 Buying diapers and other supplies at our destination.
 Why carry large, bulky items that cost less than 50 cents each?
 There’s no reason to endure that pain.
 I remind myself that on past trips I would cut down on luggage by purchasing new clothes at my destination.
+I might also buy cbd gummy rings online Auer CBD before our trip to avoid getting stressed out.

 Booking coach and hoping for an upgrade.
 Alex likes to be held most of the time anyway.
 I would still plan on buying first class or international business class for anything over 3-4 hours.
 That’s what miles are for.